What does "SPQR" mean?

 One sometimes encounters the term "spelt cake" in texts about Roman religious rituals.
 It is a cake made from the grain far, traditionally used as an offering given agricultural deities such as Ceres or Tellus.
 Note that the word "spelt" is a mistranslation of the Latin word "far", which in fact is the grain which in English is called emmer.

-How do I form a Collegium of Wicca (or of Asatru, Islam, etc.)?
+May I form a collegium of Buddhism or of Asatru, Islam, etc.?

 The simple answer is, you can't.
-Strictly speaking, the official Collegia are based on historical Roman models and are specifically involved in the practice of the revival of the historical Religio Romana.
-While the Senate can officially recognize religious institutions outside of the Religio Romana, they will only do so for historical reconstructionist groups of traditions that were actually present during the classical Roman era (such as the Mithraic Mysteries, the cult of Isis, the cult of Dionysus, etc.).
-Since Wicca, Asatru, Islam, Amerindian religion, etc. weren't known to the classical Romans, they really have no place in the public religious life of Nova Roma.
+Strictly speaking, the official collegia are based on historical Roman models and are specifically involved in the practice of the revival of the historical religio Romana.
+While the Senate can officially recognize religious institutions outside of the religio Romana, they will only do so for historical reconstructionist groups of traditions that were actually present during the classical Roman era (such as the Mithraic mysteries, the cult of Isis, the cult of Dionysus, etc.).
+Since Buddhism, Asatru, Islam, Amerindian religion, etc. weren't known to the classical Romans, they really have no place in the public religious life of Nova Roma.
 This in no way says that citizens cannot practice these faiths in their private religious life; this restriction is strictly applied to "official" public religious expression.